gtampdotcom/marduk/readme.txt

   CPU - Tested, working.
   VDP - Tested, working.
   PSG - Tested, working.
-  Console lights - Tested, working.
-  Keyboard - Tested, working.
-  Joystick - Implemented through keyboard; see below.
-  Cable modem - Working, more or less.
+  Console lights - Tested, working. (not on the PSP port) Keyboard - Tested, working. (not on the PSP port) Joystick - Implemented through keyboard; see below. (not on the PSP port) Cable modem - Working, more or less.
   Strict speed control - Tested (mostly with another emulator), working.
+(PSP port is strictly slow)

 Key bindings
 ============
+  Note: PSP has no keyboard.
   Note: The keyboard interface code does not appear to be correct.

   F3 = Reset